 Phase 4: Applying for BIG registration

-Registration in the BIG register is mandatory for certain professions.
+BIG registration is mandatory for certain professions.
 After receiving your Declaration of Professional Competence, you can apply for your registration.

 BIG stands for: Professions in Individual Healthcare.
 It is a legal, online and public register.
-Only those who are included in the BIG register may use a protected professional title and may independently perform the reserved actions associated with the profession.
-Anyone in the Netherlands and abroad can look at the register and look up the healthcare providers listed in it.
+Only those who have a BIG registration may use a protected professional title and may perform the reserved actions associated with the profession independently.
+Anyone in the Netherlands and abroad can look at the register and look up the healthcare providers listed on it.
 Read more about the BIG register.

 For which professions?